dnguyen800/jekyll-TeXt-theme/_infrastructure/network.md

 Not everyone prefers Google Wifi as its simplicity means less control in some cases.
 I’ve run into issues that could have been resolved if Google Wifi had the following features:

-> - Wifi speeds are not sufficient to utilize gigabit internet.
+> - Wi-Fi speeds are not sufficient to utilize gigabit internet.
 Best to go with Netgear Orbi or wired access points if the fastest speeds are important.
-> - Wifi band steering cannot be disabled, meaning the router determines which Wi-Fi band (2.4  5ghz) is best, when sometimes it isn’t.
+> - Wi-Fi band steering cannot be disabled, meaning the router determines which Wi-Fi band (2.4  5ghz) is best, when sometimes it isn’t.
 > - VLAN is not supported, but most consumer routers don’t have this feature unfortunately.
 > - Cannot disable internet connectivity on a per device basis.
 Family Wifi Pause feature exists, but blocks local and internet access.